-- Council will ensure 95 percent of council programs are running to budget. - Council produces monthly budget variance reporting to monitor cost-overruns. - All agency reporting requirements are met.
+- Council will ensure 95 percent of council programs are running in accordance with budget tolerances. - Council produces monthly budget variance reporting to monitor cost-overruns. - All agency reporting requirements are met.

 Land leases

 The Council will work to further stabilize financial sustainability by: